 - Cortisol spikes in the morning as a part of our natural circadian rhythm which can have a subsequent ketone lowering effect.

 After the predicted morning dip in ketone levels, there was a continued rise in ketones until I had my first meal at the 27 hour mark.
-For those who are wondering, my first meal after the fast was a juicy ribeye, a couple eggs, and brussel sprouts.
+For those who are wondering, my first meal after the fast was a juicy ribeye, a couple eggs, and Brussels sprouts.
 A meal that made the fast totally worth it!

 Fasting results in increased ketone production to provide the body with energy and signal for responses that can improve overall health and promote longevity.